Back to top

 Economic Impact Areas 1-4 (Phase II)

-Economic Impact Area (EIAs) 1-4 include the shoreline areas located between San Francisquito Creek in Palo Alto and Permanente Creek in Mountain View, and includes the communities of Palo Alto and Mountain View.
-The Phase II Feasibility Study was initiated in September 2019.
+Economic Impact Area (EIAs) 1-4 include the shoreline areas located between San Francisquito Creek in Palo Alto and Permanente Creek in Mountain View.
+It includes the communities of Palo Alto and Mountain View.
+The Phase II Feasibility Study was concluded in April 2024.
+See the fact sheet for more information.

 Current activities: